One of our new favorite materials that we really love is the outdoor lightweight concrete. We find this to be a really nice and versatile material.

 One of the main ingredients for this lightweight concrete is coconut coir dust.
 Coconut coir dust is a natural material that has a variety of uses.

-The other day we planted a rooftop vegetable garden in Hanoi, Vietnam.
-One of the materials we purchased to mix with some of the soil was coconut coir dust.
+We planted a rooftop vegetable garden in Hanoi, Vietnam the other day.
+One of the materials we purchased to mix with some soil was coconut coir dust.

-The name coir comes from the Indian Malayalam word for that means cord.
-For centuries, this material has been used on products such as floor mats, doormats, mattresses, brushes, and cords.
-It is also used to make string, ropes, and fishing nets.
+The name coir comes from the Indian Malayalam word that means cord.
+This material has been used for centuries on products such as floor mats, doormats, mattresses, brushes, and cords.
+It is also used to make strings, ropes, and fishing nets.
 In the second half of the 19th century, it was used in England to make carpets and other floor coverings.

 Coconut Coir Dust

-Due to its natural properties, the coconut coir fiber is known to be relatively waterproof.
-It is also one of the very few natural fibers that are resistant to any kind of damage due to saltwater.
+Due to its natural properties, coconut coir fiber is known to be relatively waterproof.
+It is also one of the few natural fibers resistant to any damage due to saltwater.

-The coconut coir dust generally comes in two colors a while and a brown color.
+Coconut coir dust generally comes in two colors: white and brown.

 Coconut Coir Dust – An Upcycled Product